gbftdlie/G/BugDetails_DCF.md

  out = tf.nn.conv2d_transpose(c,filter_data, strides=[1,2,2,1],output_shape=[10,2,7,3], padding="VALID",name="deconv")

 The shape of the output tensor of Tf and mnn is inconsistent.
-The output tensor shape of TF: [10,2,7,3](NHWC).
+The output tensor shape of TF: [10, 2, 7,3 ] (NHWC).
 The output tensor shape of MNN X86 CPU: [10,3,1,7].